On these pages, you’ll find practical—and hopefully inspirational—advice about the many possible career paths for English majors.

 Ladders for Leaders offers thorough training and preparation for New York City students seeking internships.
 They also offer stipends for students doing unpaid internships.
 Their application deadline is in April.
 They work with employers all over the city, in a variety of industries.
 They offer a page listing all their Queens worksites.
-Note: Because of concerns about coronavirus in the workplace, Ladders for Leaders has suspended for the summer.
-Check back with them as the fall approaches.

 The PENCIL Internship program offers training and preparation for New York City students seeking internships.
 They partner with Ladders for Leaders to provide stipends for unpaid internships.
 They visit Queens College regularly to host orientation workshops.
 PENCIL is working to keep its program going online.
 For more information, contact them at firstname.lastname@example.org or 646-638-0865.